MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 **Enable Debugger Markup Language (DML) with .prefer\_dml**

-Some debug commands will display text using Debugger Markup Language that you can click on to quickly gather more information.
+Some debug commands display text using Debugger Markup Language that you can click on to quickly gather more information.

 1. Use Ctrl+Break (Scroll Lock) in WinDBg to break into the code running on the target system.
 It may take a bit of time for the target system to respond.
-2. Type the following command to enable DML in the debugger command window.
+2. Type the following command to enable DML in the Debugger Command window.
 ``` syntax
 0: kd> .prefer_dml 1
 DML versions of commands on by default